AML Screening and Monitoring for UK Regulated Platforms

 • Audit trail maintenance

 Manual bank statement collection prevents verification.
 Users upload PDFs or screenshots.
 Platforms cannot confirm authenticity.
-AML screening and monitoring becomes impossible when financial data lacks bank verification.
+AML screening and monitoring becomes unreliable when financial data lacks bank verification.

 What are AML regulations in the UK?